 - Consider the noise level in your work environment and act accordingly.
 Even with experienced forklift operators, excessive noise can be an obstacle to hearing appropriate forklift alarms.

-How to Choose a Forklift
+Things to Consider When Purchasing a Forklift

 Forklifts are some of the most fundamental pieces of equipment in the manufacturing world.
 At the same time, high-quality forklifts tend to be very expensive (especially when bought new) while also being highly variable.
 This variableness can cause difficulty for companies who own multiple production facilities geared for different purposes – and thus require multiple forklifts for multiple purposes.

-Clear communication with your forklift manufacturer or forklift supplier is essential for using forklifts to their full potential.
+- Clear communication with your forklift manufacturer or forklift supplier is essential for using forklifts to their full potential.
 Customers must be detailed about the specific applications they require forklifts for, and good suppliers must possess the knowledge and patience to find the forklifts that will best meet your specific needs.
 Your forklift’s performance is directly affected by a variety of factors which will determine the added value of a forklift truck to a specific application.

-Some factors to consider and discuss when exploring forklifts options are:
+- Some factors to consider and discuss when exploring forklifts options are:

-- vertical lift travel (the height to which a forklift or reach truck can extend)
+- Vertical lift travel (the height to which a forklift or reach truck can extend).

-- lift capacity (the largest weight capable of being handled by the lift)
+- Lift capacity (the largest weight capable of being handled by the lift).

-- the type of mast required (directly related to vertical lift capacity)
+- The type of mast required (directly related to vertical lift capacity).

-- the nature of the material the forklift will handle
+- The nature of the material the forklift will handle.

-- the type of forks required (e.g. standard ITA or custom)
+- The type of forks required (e.g. standard ITA or custom).

-- the environment the forklift will operate in (e.g. indoors vs outdoor environments, surface types)
+- The environment the forklift will operate in (e.g. indoors vs outdoor environments, surface types).

-- the estimated time of regular forklift usage (e.g. hours per day, hours per week)
+- The estimated time of regular forklift usage (e.g. hours per day, hours per week).

-The following examples simply underscore the necessity of choosing the right forklift for the right application:
+- The following examples simply underscore the necessity of choosing the right forklift for the right application: